 Institute of Pharmacy holds unity, equality, and integrity as its core values and hence, emphasis is given to maintain an environment that is inclusive for all diverse parts of the society like race, gender, class, generation and geographical parts of the country.
 The institute is committed to providing an environment that is safe, secure and inclusive to all.
 MET BKC promotes policies that try to minimize inequality and support for the flexible and tolerant societies that embrace all people.
-The institution offers utmost importance to the safety and security of learners, faculties, and infrastructure of the college.
 The institute believes that gender equality must become a lived reality and always ensures that women are safe at the workplace.
 Special efforts are taken to protect the environment and maintain cleanliness in the campus which includes green landscaping, rainwater harvesting, reuse and recycling of wastes, management and disposal of biomedical and hazardous solid and liquid waste material and promoting the use of solar energy and LED lights in the campus.